Last updated on February 26th, 2023 at 03:12 pm

 If your sole aim is to produce a great set of square pecs you may be ignoring the rest of your body.

-I see nothing wrong with specific body part specialization training, but this should only be done for a short period of time.
+I see nothing wrong with specific chest and bench press specialization training, but this should only be done for a short period of time.

 However, ensuring that you regularly hit all muscle groups will give you the best overall looking physique.